Skip to main content

 3

-Add chipi to your registries section in components.json
+Add chipi to the registries section in components.json

 "registries": {